 The following hardware are required to proceed with the installation.

-Intel NUC system - Celadon has been validated on the following models with the listed lunch targets:
+Intel NUC system - Celadon has been validated on Intel NUC models with the lunch targets listed in the following table:

 A HDMI PC monitor display